 There are three options worth a look, one of which is initially free:

 The American Express Platinum charge card offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Virgin miles.
 It has a £450 fee, refunded pro-rata if you cancel.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Virgin miles.
 It has a £75 fee, refunded pro-rata if you cancel.

-18,500 miles, the current bonus, is a decent deal, albeit that you are paying a non-refundable £140 annual fee.
-This is increased to 21,500 miles if I refer you.
+18,500 miles is a decent bonus albeit that you are paying a non-refundable £140 annual fee.

-The on-going earning rates on these cards are as strong as anything on the market.
-2 airline miles per £1 on the Amex is very impressive and is matched only by the Emirates Elite card.
-Emirates Elite is also the only card that can match £1 mile per £1 on a Visa or MasterCard.
+The real strength of these cards is the on-going earning rates which are as good as anything on the market.
+2 miles per £1 on the Amex is very impressive and is matched only by the Emirates Elite card.
+Emirates Elite is also the only card that can match 1 mile per £1 on a Visa or MasterCard.

 Disclaimer: Head for Points is a journalistic website.
 Nothing here should be construed as financial advice, and it is your own responsibility to ensure that any product is right for your circumstances.
 Recommendations are based primarily on the ability to earn miles and points and do not consider interest rates, service levels or any impact on your credit history.
 By recommending credit cards on this site, I am – technically – acting as a credit broker.
 Robert Burgess, trading as Head for Points, is regulated and authorised by the Financial Conduct Authority to act as a credit broker.